-6. Hearings, Invalidation of Licenses:
+6. Hearings - Invalidation of Licenses, Certificates, and/or Agent Registrations:

-Any person who is refused a license, or whose license is being considered for invalidation, may secure a hearing before the Pest Control Committee before the final Board action is taken.
+Any person or firm who is refused a license, certificate, or agent registration or whose license, certificate, or agent registration is being considered for invalidation, may secure a hearing before the Pest Control Committee before the final Board action is taken.
 This Committee shall consist of the Board member who represents the Head of the Department of Entomology, University of Arkansas, who shall act as the Chairman, and the Board member who represents the Arkansas Pest Management Association.
 Remaining committee members shall be appointed by the Chairman of the Plant Board.
-This Committee may hold hearings regarding licenses to take testimony and gather evidence regarding same.
+This Committee may hold hearings regarding licenses, certificates, and agent registrations to take testimony and gather evidence regarding same.
 Such testimony, evidence and the committee's recommendation shall be made available to the Board for consideration and final action.